milojezek/milojezek/README.md

-- 🌱 Currently learning Computer Science, Python and testing
+- 🌱 Currently learning Python and computer science
-- 👀 After mastering the basics >>> Python GUI and game libraries
+- 👀 After mastering the basics >>> different Python libraries
 - 📫 You can reach me on LinkedIn

 <!---